Author Instructions

 MANUSCRIPT SUBMISSION

 Authors are encouraged to use the Author Checklist to ensure that their manuscripts are ready for submission to Cell Structure and Function.
 The checklist is for the authors’ information only; it should not be submitted to ScholarOne or the Editorial Office.
+Of note, manuscripts can initially be submitted ‘format-free’ as long as they use a clear and consistent presentation.

 All manuscripts must be submitted via the journal’s online submission system, ScholarOne: https://mc.manuscriptcentral.com/csf.
 The original or revised manuscript text may be uploaded as a PDF or MS Word file, but a Word file is required for the final manuscript text.
 Figures may be submitted separately in several other formats.